 Arpita from Bag Full of Books has got armchair travel down to a fine art and was another recent guest on my Desert Island Books.
 With beautiful visuals, and book reviews a-plenty, Arpita loves nothing more than being stuck in the middle of a good book, and having lived everywhere from India to the US she occasionally writes travel-themed posts, and also has an impressive list of classics she hopes to read her way through by 2021.

-Book blogger, author and podcaster extraordinaire, Anne Bogel from Modern Mrs Darcy is the ultimate bibliophile.
+Book blogger, author and podcaster extraordinaire, Anne Bogel from Modern Mrs Darcy is the ultimate bibliophile, featuring everything from romance book reviews to a behind the scenes look at her progress from blogger to book, and is one of the best book blogs I’ve read.
 Host of the much loved What Should I Read Next podcast, her blog posts cover topics from Expert Tip for a Pretty, Peaceful, Practical Bookshelf, to Discover Graphic Novels with these 8 Favourite Reads.
 Putting a timely spin on timeless women’s issues, this beautiful book blog also features tips on house and home and beauty and style.

-One of the most stylish book bloggers around, since discovering Ink and Fable on Instagram a few months ago, I’ve been a huge fan of book blogger Patience Randal.
+One of the most stylish book bloggers in the blogosphere, since discovering Ink and Fable on Instagram a few months ago, I’ve been a huge fan of Patience Randal’s book blog.
 With book store articles and book recommendations a key feature of her book blog, she’s also launched a Little Things series, in which she documents the little things that have made her week.